-- 1) Identify and define the foundations of clinical health psychology. - Review theory and research relevant to clinical health psychology from a biopsychosocial perspective.
-This will include the relevance of health psychology to health-relevant constructs, as well as specific diseases and health problems [e.g., stress, behavior change, adherence, mental status, sleep, pain, and substance use]. - 3) Describe the roles of health psychologists in research and clinical practice spanning primary to tertiary care and interprofessional education, training, and practice.
+- 1) Identify and define the foundations of clinical health psychology. - 2) Review theory and research relevant to clinical health psychology from a biopsychosocial perspective.
+This will include the relevance of health psychology to health-relevant constructs, as well as specific diseases / health problems [e.g., stress, behavior change, adherence, mental status, sleep, pain, and substance use] and modifying factors [e.g., health disparities]. - 3) Describe the roles of health psychologists in research and clinical practice spanning primary to tertiary care and interprofessional education, training, and practice.